Prato Cathedral: Transept chapels

-Next is the Assumption Chapel, which was frescoed in 1435-1436 by the so-called Master of Prato and by a young Paolo Uccello, who painted the Stories of the Virgin and St. Stephen, completed by Andrea di Giusto in the lower section.
-They show a bizarre fantasy of enchanted figures caught in a wide range of brilliant colors, and surrounded by Brunelleschi-like architectures.
+Next is the Assumption Chapel, which was frescoed in 1435-1436 by the Master of Prato and by a young Paolo Uccello, who painted the Stories of the Virgin and St. Stephen, completed by Andrea di Giusto in the lower section.
+They show enchanted figures caught in a wide range of brilliant colors, and surrounded by Brunelleschi-like architectures.

 In the main chapel, or chancel, Filippo Lippi and Fra Diamante painted the Stories of St. Stephen and St. John the Baptist.
 On the lower north wall are depicted the Obsequies of St. Stephen, in which Lippi portrayed Pope Pius II, set in a Palaeo-Christian basilica, as an imposing figure in scarlet costume.
 On the right is the artist's self-portrait.
 On the opposite wall is Herod's Banquet, showing a large hall in which Salome is performing her ballet, and the handing over of the head of John the Baptist to Herodias.
 The altar (1653) is by Ferdinando Tacca.

 The Manassei Chapel was frescoed by a pupil of Agnolo Gaddi in the early 15th century with Stories of St Margaret and St James.
 The last chapel on the left, the Chapel of the Inghirami, houses a funerary monument attributed to Benedetto da Maiano and a stained glass window from the early 16th century.